dotnet/linker/docs/design/feature-attribute-semantics.md

 - Specify the warning codes or wording of the specific warnings for disallowed access
 - Define a model for defining new feature attributes
 - Define an attribute-based model for feature switches
+- Specify the relationship between feature switches and feature attributes
 - Define the interactions between `RequiresUnreferencedCodeAttribute` and `DynamicallyAccessedMembersAttribute`

 ## RequiresFeatureAttribute

-`RequiresFeature` may be used on methods, constructors, or classes only.
+`RequiresFeatureAttribute` may be used on methods, constructors, or classes only.

 The use of this attribute establishes a [_feature requirement_](#feature-requirement) for the attributed type or member, which restricts access to the attributed type or member (and in some cases to other related IL) in certain ways.
 It also establishes a [_feature available_](#feature-available-scope) scope (which includes the attributed member but may also include other related IL) wherein access to members with a _feature requirement_ is allowed.